tshpigel/Bytl/README.md

 ```
 Kinetic types are also chainable, so if `n` not only needed to be able to be `nil`, but also be unsigned, then simply setting the type to `num.cannil.usn` works fine.

-### Coalesced and Coalescing Types
+### Encapsulated and Encapsulating Types
 To create an array in Bytl, simply
 ```
 arr a = [1 2 3] __ arrays don't require comma separation
 ```
 will suffice.
-Although if `a` needs to contain at least one string, then it is possible to coalesce `arr` with `sc` for `a`.
+Although if `a` needs to contain at least one string, then it is possible to encapsulate `arr` with `sc` for `a`.
 ```
 arr[sc] a = ["there is one string" 1 2 3]
 ```
-A data type can either be coalescing, or not, though all data types are coalescable.
-Only data types that may require another type to be specified (procedure return type, array require type, etc.) are coalescing as they are the initiators of the coalescence.
+A data type can either be encapsulating, or not, though all data types are encapsulatable.
+Only data types that may require another type to be specified (procedure return type, array require type, etc.) are encapsulating as they are the initiators of the encapsulation.

 ```
 arr.cannil[num.usn] a = nil __ The cannil ktype overrides the num coalesced type
 ```
-As shown above, coalescing types can be combined with ktypes.
+As shown above, encapsulating types can be combined with ktypes.

 ### Procedures
 Procedures are simply variables that contain a list of actions.
 There are two subtypes of procedures, that being functions (`fnc`, and does not return a value), and algorithms (`alg`, and must return a value).
-Algorithms and procedures are both coalescing types (if you coalesce a procedure it automatically converts to an algorithm, and if you don't it automatically converts to a function) while functions are not, as they have no return type to coalesce with.
+Algorithms and procedures are both encapsulating types (if you encapsulate a procedure it automatically converts to an algorithm, and if you don't it automatically converts to a function) while functions are not, as they have no return type to encapsulate in.

 Procedure syntax is quite different to most programming languages
 ```